Opinion

 7

-H. almost 9 years ago
+H. about 9 years ago

 Reread the quote.
 Gilbert said the oppressed had _no_ moral right to attack the U.S.